 Have you noticed the evolution of mobile apps or was it just us?
 Technology has this interesting trait of changing itself every fortnight.
 Impressive, huh?
 Yes, it is.
 Every bit of technology is evolving and will continue to do so.
 With the launch of new apps and new processes, there is no doubt to the fact that this trend will be a natural phenomenon in the virtually driven world.

 In fact, if you observe what was once trend around 5 years back has been replaced with something really new today, which means that this will keep on evolving.
-Futurists and researchers are of the opinion that technology, including mobile apps, will evolve – based on the inferences from the past trend.
+Futurists and researchers are of the opinion that technology, including mobile apps, will evolve – based on the inferences from past trends.

 Innovation is one of the driving factors that has contributed to this change.
 It is too fast and this has led to the launch of many new apps that we are using today.
 Also, if you strike a comparison between the apps that we use today and that was used by us years back, the difference is poles apart, just like the sun and moon differ from each other.

 Remember years back, when the apps showcased only the content that it had, rather than displaying content that people needed.
 But, today the scenario is different.
 It brings content based on intuition, which never deviates from what the user was expecting.
 The tools, such as gyroscopes and location data are experiencing an enhancement when it comes to the functionality and innovation that runs behind it and the user experience as well.
-Also, interestingly these apps are not executing on a single idea, which makes it a better choice for the tech-savvy users.
+Also, interestingly these apps are not executing on a single idea, which makes it a better choice for tech-savvy users.

 People are looking for an app experience that is seamless and unboundedly out of the world.
 If you think about technology, it is mobile apps that come to our mind.
 We are all using a number of different apps every day and each of these apps makes life a lot easier for us.
 With the arrival of the ‘internet of things’, this has migrated to another level, wherein everything is focused at the tip of your finger.